Conosci il significato del rombo?

 The symbols traditionally used in Amazigh handcrafted rugs may seem contemporary and purely abstract.

-As Bruno Barbatti writes in “Berber carpets from Morocco; Symbolic, origins and meaning”: “The fact that the rhombus is the most frequent and most important motif of the Berber carpet demonstrates that it has preserved, after millennia, the symbolism common to the regions of Europe, the East and the Mediterranean”.
+As Bruno Barbatti writes in "Berber Rugs from Morocco: Symbolism, Origins and Meaning": "The fact that the diamond is the most frequent and most important motif in the Berber rug demonstrates that it has preserved, after millennia, the symbolism common to the regions of Europe, the East and the Mediterranean."

 While weaving, the craftswoman tells, more or less consciously, her story and that of her ancestors.